lambda-fairy/lambda-fairy.github.io/posts/2013-07-24-twelve-inches.md

 OCaml
 -----

 You create a new foot that is already shot, and treat that as the original.
-Your old foot gradually fades away.
+Your old foot eventually disappears.

 Haskell